-Duke’s provision of a free laptop for online college students helps GHI students succeed in competing complex assignments..
+Duke’s provision of a free laptop for online college students helps GHI students succeed in competing for complex assignments.
 The program provides the technology for field research and is funded by the Duke Center for Instructional Technology (CIT), DGHI.

 6. Full Sail University

-Full Sail University has a Project LaunchBox it includes with students’ tuition rates.
+Full Sail University has a Project LaunchBox it includes in student tuition rates.
 Students at Full Sail receive a free laptop computer and software for media creation that goes along with their specific degree.
 Elearners may have to pay some fees for downloadable software and other features needed for their second year.
 The school customizes the program for cinematography, music production, gaming, and sports.